Big Ten Conference

 Big Ten member institutions are major research universities with large financial endowments and strong academic reputations.
-A large student body is a hallmark of its universities, as 12 of the 14 members enroll more than 30,000 students.
-They are all state public universities except founding member Northwestern University as the lone private university, but will be joined by private University of Southern California at the beginning of the 2024–25 collegiate athletic year.
+A large student body is a hallmark of its universities, as 15 members enroll more than 30,000 students.
+They are all public universities except Northwestern University and the University of Southern California, both private universities.
 Collectively, Big Ten universities educate more than 520,000 total students and have 5.7 million living alumni.
-The members engage in $9.3 billion in funded research each year; 13 out of 14 are members of the Association of American Universities (University of Nebraska is the exception) and all are members of the Universities Research Association (URA).
+The members engage in $9.3 billion in funded research each year; 17 are members of the Association of American Universities (except Nebraska) and the Universities Research Association (except USC).
 All Big Ten universities are also members of the Big Ten Academic Alliance, formerly the Committee on Institutional Cooperation.

-Though the Big Ten existed for nearly a century based in the Midwest, since 2014 the conference's geographic footprint stretches from the Atlantic Ocean to the Great Plains and in 2024 will extend to the Pacific Ocean.
-The conference has maintained its historic name while expanding to 14 members and 2 affiliate members.
+Although the Big Ten was primarily a Midwestern conference for nearly a century, the conference's geographic footprint has extended from the Mid-Atlantic to the Great Plains since 2014.
+In 2024, the conference gained a presence in the West Coast with the addition of four former Pac-12 Conference schools.